 And this is a super adorable decoration I saw there, how much a girl can look forward a pickup in crystal pumpkin carriage?
-All my girly thoughts started to surface at that night and flushed the engineer girl out of the picture completely.
-And so happy QQ was near me and my friends were happy together too.
+All my girly thoughts started to surface at that night and flushed the engineer girl out of the picture completely. :D And so happy my friends were happy together too.

-And that ended our day in Disney.
-And stayed at the same place for the night.
+And that ended our day in Disney. :D And stayed at the same place for the night.

 We drove back to Mimai that day and had lunch at Garcia’s Seafood Grille & Fish.
 Then we headed directly to Vizcaya Museum and Gardens.
 We arrived like one hour before the museum closes and two hours before the garden closes.
 Good thing is, they have student ticket.
 Anyway, we decided to squeeze into the hour.